SteveBarnett/Impact-Mapping-Workshop/workshop-outline.md

 ## Mapping

-### 1. Draw the map skeleton 20m
+### 1. Draw the map skeleton 40m

-Stickies on the whiteboard.
+* Stickies on the whiteboard.
+* Use different coloured stickies for each step.
+Circle each layer off.

 * All the way through.
 * Just get a rough first draft.